• Skip to primary navigation

 pouring chocolate oat milk into a glass bottle

-Oats are naturally gluten-free, however, they need to be certified gluten-free as they are generally processed and handled in facilities where gluten products have been.
-Always check the labeling.
+If you're on a gluten-free diet, note that oats are naturally gluten-free, but they need to be certified gluten-free as they are generally processed and handled in facilities where gluten products are present.
+Always check the labeling, I like to buy this brand.

 a female hand holding a bottle of cacao milk